farnoy/code-comment-splitter/README.md

 ### What it does

-When you have mixed changes (code + comments), running `jj split --tool split-comments` will:
-- Create one commit with only the non-comment changes
-- Leave comment-only changes in your working copy
+Running `jj split --tool split-comments` creates one commit with non-comment changes and leaves comment-only changes in your working copy.
-- Restore any deleted comments (so you don't accidentally remove documentation)

 Supports `//` and `#` style comments.